vrockai/pipeline-test/docs/content.md

 ---

-## Antarctic snow algae: unraveling the processes underlying microbial community assembly during blooms formation
+## Antarctic snow algae: unraveling the processes underlying microbial community assembly during blooms formation.
+ 07.09.2023, _DF Soto, I Gómez, P Huovinen_

+_Antarctic Regions, Phylogeny, RNA, Ribosomal, 16S, Eukaryota, Microbiota_
+At the West Antarctic Peninsula, snow algae blooms are composed of complex microbial communities dominated by green microalgae and bacteria.
+During their progression, the assembly of these microbial communities occurs under harsh environmental conditions and variable nutrient content due to fast snow melting.
+To date, it is still unclear what are the ecological mechanisms governing the composition and abundance of microorganisms during the formation of snow algae blooms.
+In this study, we aim to examine the main ecological mechanisms governing the assembly of snow algae blooms from early stages to colorful stages blooms.

 [Source](https://doi.org/10.1186/s40168-023-01643-6)

+10.1186/s40168-023-01643-6

 ---

-## Understanding how various forms of phosphorus stress affect microbiome functions and boost plant disease resistance: Insights from metagenomic analysis
+## Understanding how various forms of phosphorus stress affect microbiome functions and boost plant disease resistance: Insights from metagenomic analysis.
+ 10.09.2023, _J Kang, W Qiu, W Zhang, J Liu, Z Yang, Z Wu, J Ge_

+The plant's response to phosphorus (P) starvation suppresses its immunity and regulates rhizosphere microbial colonization.
+However, the impact of various P forms on plant disease resistance and microbial composition remains underreported.
+This paper examines the soybean rhizosphere microbiome facing co-stress from Fusarium oxysporum and diverse P forms.
+Macrogenomic analysis evaluates whether P addition enhances plant disease resistance and rhizosphere microbial function, and if such effects relate to P forms.
+Results show that different P forms mitigate F. oxysporum-induced plant inhibition by promoting P turnover.
+P forms predominantly affect microbial composition, followed by soil and plant properties.
+In soybean, the phosphate transport strategy (ugpA/Q) was selected to maintain high P to enhance immunity in the KH2PO4 treatment, while organo-P mineralization (phnH/F/W/G) was selected for superphosphate treatment.
+The Frankiales, a P-turnover microorganism, copiotrophic microorganisms, and indicator bacteria of plant properties, initially increase after F. oxysporum inoculation and then decrease post P addition, regardless of P forms.
+Additionally, the rhizosphere microbial community's metabolic activities and compounds significantly aid soybean defense against F. oxysporum, with functional types depending on P forms.
+Therefore, these findings establish a novel approach to enhance host defense against soil-borne diseases through P nutrition regulation to mediate host-driven metabolic activities of microbial communities.

 [Source](https://doi.org/10.1016/j.scitotenv.2023.166899)

+10.1016/j.scitotenv.2023.166899

 ---